binhvcom/milvus-tools/README.md

   - [ ] Support for merging multiple collections or partitions in source_milvus into one collection in dest_milvus.
 - [ ] Milvud Dump
 - [ ] Milvus Restore

+## Warning
+This branch update the mode append it will only copy the different vector, not copy all like current append This branch develop for specific use case, use it with your own risk !